Mongolian Air Force: Equipment

 Russia's 2008 decision to provide to Mongolia around $120 million worth of conventional weapons and other military equipment, including MI-24 attack helicopters and possibly materials, fighter jets, has drawn renewed attention to the bilateral relationship.
 Although the terms of the deal were not initially clear, it would be a combination of grant aid and low-interest loans.

 In 2011, the Ministry of Defense announced that they would buy MiG-29s from Russia by the end of the year, but this did not materialize, but two MiG 29 were donated in 2019, four more later in 2021.
 From 2007 – 2011 the fleet of MiG-21s was reduced.

 In October 2012 the Ministry of Defense returned an Airbus A310-300 to MIAT Mongolian Airlines.
 In 2013 the Air Force looked at buying three Lockheed Martin C-130J planes, however a deal was never reached.
-Left without Russian aid, the Mongolian air force's inventory had gradually been reduced to a few Antonov An-24/26s and a dozen airworthy Mi-24 and Mi-8 helicopters by 2019.

-The first Su-30SM fighter arrived on March 31, 2019, and four have been delivered so far.
+The first Su-30SM fighter arrived on January 26, 2019, and four have been delivered so far.